Bira/octopus-carnival/_drafts/dfrpg-adventurers-thief.md

 Your thief's quirk points should be spent on more skills!
 There's some sweet high-tier thief gear out there but it's outside a starting character's price range.

+## The "This Ain't D&D" section

+There's little to say here that I haven't said above.
+The DFRPG Thief is equivalent to the old school Thief class in terms of intended function and combat ability.
+The difference here is that their starting success chance in those traditional thief duties is much higher.

+You _can_ get better at fighting with knives, and you do get access to something that's a lot like the old AD&D Backstab ability in terms of relative benefit and difficulty to use.
+But if you want to be a sassy git with a rapier who is good at poking people in vulnerable places under a broad array of circumstances, you want to play a Swashbuckler.